 The Shoulder Season (April to June and November to December)

 The shoulder season is a great time to visit the Masai Mara if you want to avoid the crowds and high prices of the peak season.
 The weather is generally mild and sunny, making it ideal for game viewing.
 The landscape is also less dry and barren than during the dry season, and the animals are more active and easier to spot.
-(See Also: Is June Good Time to Visit Goa?
-Weather Wise Guide)
+(See Also: When Is The Best Time To Visit Minneapolis – Discover The Magic)

 The shoulder season is also a great time to see the reserve’s many bird species, as many migratory birds pass through the area during this time.
 Additionally, the shoulder season is a great time to see the reserve’s many predators, such as lion, leopard, and cheetah, as they are more active during this time.